estruyf/doctor/docs/content/documenation/options/_index.md

 `--commandName <commandName>`
 : In case you want to use the locally installed `CLI for Microsoft 365`, you can use this flag.
 By default, it uses the version specified in the `doctor` tool.
 You can use the a locally installed version as follows: `--commandName m365`.

+`--retryWhenFailed`
+: Specifying this flag will retry the command if it failed.
+In some cases it can be that SharePoint failes to process your request, and this allows you to try again without running the whole flow from scratch.

 ### `doctor.json`

 You can provide the same flags and values like in the parameters.
 Parameters can override what is defined in the `doctor.json`.
 Be sure to use the whole argument names, and not the shortcodes.